In our business, it’s not about just lawyering. It’s about helping people as much as we can in any way we can.

 When you choose us, you are choosing a recognized, Tier 1-ranked U.S. News – Best Lawyers® “Best Law Firms” 2022 firm – the highest ranking possible.4

-More than half the attorneys in our workers’ comp department are North Carolina Star Bar Board Certified in workers’ comp.
+Several of the attorneys in our workers’ comp department are North Carolina State Bar Board Certified Specialist in workers’ comp.
 Board certification is the highest level of specialization available in NC, and only a very small percentage of NC attorneys can make that claim.
-Out of the more than 28,000 attorneys licensed in North Carolina only 140 attorneys are NC board certified in workers’ compensation law – that’s less than 1%.7
+Out of the more than 30,500 attorneys licensed to practice in North Carolina, only 152 attorneys are NC board certified in workers’ compensation law – that’s less than 1%.7

 One of our workers’ comp attorneys is a former North Carolina state senator and former Deputy Commissioner at the North Carolina Industrial Commission.
 Others used to work for workers’ compensation defense firms for the insurance companies, and several of our paralegals and other administrative staff have worked for insurance companies, themselves.